pixijs/animate-extension/README.md

 gulp --plugin --install
 ```

-Now use the ZXP utility for windows to install the PixiAnimate.zxp plugin for Adobe Animate CC 2015, make sure to remove the existing plugin before install
+Now use the ZXP utility for windows to install the PixiAnimate-win.zxp plugin for Adobe Animate CC 2015, make sure to remove the existing plugin before install